 Do you have the right to peacefully protest?
 Indeed, you have every right to speak out against your government, the president, or any other law or elected official; as well as the right to lawfully assemble.
 Those rights come from the First Amendment of the U.S. Constitution and are two of the most prolific, unwavering principles of a free and democratic society.
 Americans have faithfully exercised these precious rights throughout history, whether to challenge unjust laws, fight for civil rights, or simply voice an opinion.

-Yet there are times when peaceful protest can rise to the level of civil disorder in the eyes of the law.
+Yet there are times when peaceful protest can rise to the level of civil disobedience in the eyes of the law.
 From Shays' Rebellion in the late 1700’s to more recent examples such as the Los Angeles Rodney King riots, sometimes free speech activities can become unruly – and keeping citizens safe becomes the government’s first priority.

-Below we will discuss ways in which civil disorder violations can occur, including the federal statute prohibiting such activity and any possible penalties.
+Below we will discuss ways in which civil unrest violations can occur, including the federal statute prohibiting such activity and any possible penalties.
 We will also look at a recent and unusual example of what the government deemed "civil disorder" when a man brought firearms to a courthouse, and where you can go if you are charged with a violation of this crime against the government.

-Civil Disorder Explained
+Civil Disorder Defined

 The federal law against civil disorder can be found at 18 U.S.C. § 231 and can be violated in three distinct ways: